 - The May Term in Luxembourg

 Students may enroll in only one of the two courses offered each May Term.
-Enrolled Clark students will receive normal day-college credit (1 full unit).
-Students from other schools must make arrangements to have credits transferred to their home institution (1 Clark unit is equivalent to 4 credits).
+Enrolled Clark students will receive normal day-college credit (1 full unit) upon successful completion of a course.
 All courses are taught in English.

-Open to first-year students.
-This course has no prerequisites.
-It fulfills the Language Culture Perspective at Clark and the Literature Common Area at Holy Cross.
+The course has no prerequisites.
+It fulfills the Language and Culture Perspective at Clark University.